No Muss...No Fuss: Critical reception

-Upon release, Cash Box wrote: "Tremendous effort from hit maker Iris which could break his career wide open."
-Billboard described the band's style as "ebullient power pop" and added: "As with earlier albums, the main suit is urgent but good-humored, melodic rock."
-Pete Bishop of The Pittsburgh Press described the album as a "well-produced and well-performed LP".

-Scott Benarde of the Fort Lauderdale News wrote: "Iris' appeal lies in his ability to update the Phil Spector "wall of sound," infuse emotion into songs laden with synthesizers and anchor them with infectious dance rhythms.
+Upon its release, Cash Box called No Muss...No Fuss a "tremendous effort from Iris which could break his career wide open".
+Billboard described the band's style as "ebullient power pop" and added, "As with earlier albums, the main suit is urgent but good-humored, melodic rock."
+Pete Bishop of The Pittsburgh Press described it as a "well-produced and well-performed LP".
+Scott Benarde of the Fort Lauderdale News wrote: "Iris' appeal lies in his ability to update the Phil Spector 'wall of sound,' infuse emotion into songs laden with synthesizers and anchor them with infectious dance rhythms.
 For added appeal, electric guitars and wailing vocals fly unencumbered across the techno-pop base.
 This is a good party or aerobic exercise record."

-Rosemary O'Brien of Scene magazine commented: "On the whole, this is a good album.
-Iris' voice never sounded better, and the groups' harmonies are fantastic.
-It looks like the guy from Beaver Falls has put together a good collection of songs on this one."
-In a retrospective review, Bret Adams of AllMusic commented: "...it's a killer record full of absurdly high-quality arena rock and power pop.
-Iris' stunning vocals and the clean, melodic instrumental hooks of the band remain amazingly consistent."
+Derek Oliver of Kerrang! praised it as Iris' "best LP yet" and considered it a "move back into the mainstream arena of big, big production and tough, no-nonsense raunchy guitar-powered rock" after the reliance on "modern technology" on the previous album, Fortune 410.
+In a retrospective review, Bret Adams of AllMusic described it as "a killer record full of absurdly high-quality arena rock and power pop" and noted that "Iris' stunning vocals and the clean, melodic instrumental hooks of the band remain amazingly consistent".